amnestywebsite/amnesty-death-penalty/README.md

 | countries | [_here is a new array with the country data for this year_] |

 ### Country data
 Each country is an object with the countries array for that year.
 All countries that need to be active (i.e. press for detailbox) need to be in this array.

+* The id (ISO3) is necessary to reference to correct geo data from world-topo.json. * The country name is references the country name translation in the dictionary file (lang/dictionary.json)
+* The country name in data.json is in CAPS to indicate that it is not actually the country name but a reference to the key for translation.
+It must match the translation key in dictionary.json.
+* Putting a "O" in either executions or death-penalties will show the box with O. If you don't want it show - for abolitionist countries - leave it empty, e.g ""
-Only the id (ISO3) is necessary.
-The country name which is displayed comes from the dictionary file, but it's included in this data to make it easier to identify the country (rather than from only the ISO3 code).
-"Since" is the year an abolitionist country abolished the death penalty.
+* "Since" is the year an abolitionist country abolished the death penalty.
 "Status" is must match one of the four statuses outlined above.

 | |  |
 |----------|----------|